blaenk/site/content/notes/problem-solving.md

 In my experience, I have gravely blown up a simple geometric problem involving cells on a grid to one involving Bresenham rasterization or A* path-finding.
 I allowed the prestige of the company to psyche me out into believing that the company would reasonably expect a typical candidate to solve something that complicated or niche.

+## The God Loop

+Sometimes it's easy to let a simple loop grow into a "God Loop" that does too much, maybe as more conditions need to be handled, making the code messier and more difficult for you to reason about.

+Consider if it might be easier to split up while still being the same complexity class, noting to the interviewer that the loops can be optimized by combining them.

+Another option is to factor the body out to separate functions.

 # Tricks

 ## Dummy Head